royadams72/Angular2-Gulp-Systemjs/README.md

     <!-- endbuild -->
   </body>
   ```

   Ok so, by now we still don't have any bundle step and system.js is still loaded from node_modules path.
 Don't worry because it's time to create self executing SystemJs bundles so it can be run without any external dependencies.
-Our mission is to run gulp task wich can replace index.html file with bundled files for production use and copy all this to dist folder.
-We should have somethink like this:
+Our mission is to run gulp task which can replace index.html file with bundled files for production use and copy all this to dist folder.
+We should have something like this:

   *dist/index.html*
   ```html
   <!DOCTYPE html>